Steve0929/SomeBitBot/README.md

 $ npm install
 $ node bot.js
 ```
-You may need to insert your own Twitter API and Aylien API credentials
+You may need to insert your own API credentials.

+Twitter API
 ```sh
 var T = new Twit({
   consumer_key:         'your_consumer_key',